bhky/opennsfw2/README.md

 can totally reproduce the well-tested TensorFlow 1 result, with small floating point errors only.

-With `SIMPLE` preprocessing the results are different, where the model tends to give lower probabilities.
+With `SIMPLE` preprocessing the result is different, where the model tends to give lower probabilities over the current test images.

+Note that this comparison does not conclude which preprocessing method is "better", it only shows their discrepancies.
+However, users that prefer the original Yahoo result should go for the default `YAHOO` preprocessing.